nabeel-oz/qlik-py-tools/docs/Clustering.md

 ## Quick Start

+The HDBSCAN algorithm will classify the input dimension into clusters.
+The labels are the default output of the functions below, with `-1` representing outliers and labels `0` and above representing clusters.

 ### Clustering with multiple features

 The `Cluster` function takes in three parameters: the dimension to be clustered, the set of features as a concatenated string, and a string where we can supply optional key word arguments.